Commitment, Passion, Intimacy: Sternberg's Triangular Theory of Love

 The Triangular Theory Of Love

-According to Sternberg's theory of love, there are three main components of love, which can be laid out on a triangle.
-The components are intimacy, which refers to feelings of closeness and safety; passion, which refers to romantic attraction and sexual desire; and commitment, which refers to the desire to commit to a specific person and plan your life together.
+According to Sternberg's theory of love, there are three components of love, which can be laid out on a triangle.
+The three components are intimacy, which refers to feelings of closeness and safety; passion, which refers to romantic attraction and sexual desire; and commitment, which refers to the desire to commit to a specific person and plan your life together.
 Each of these three points informs Consummate Love, the highest and most complete form of love, according to Sternberg.
 When only one or two points are incorporated of types of love, there are a variety of other types of love that may results, including friendship, infatuation, and romantic love.

 Compassion Vs. Passion In Theory

-When discussing the different forms of love on Sternberg's triangle, there is a common confusion between passion and compassion.
+When discussing the different forms of love from Sternberg's theory, there is a common confusion between passion and compassion.
 Passionate love, which usually but not always takes place at the beginning of a relationship, is characterized by intense emotions and strong sexual desire.
 Passionate love is sometimes described as a whirlwind-like feeling, and is primarily what people experience when they describe "falling in love."
-Compassion, on the other hand, usually follows passion, and is characterized by affection, stability, and a sense of being comfortable in the relationship.
+Compassion, on the other hand, usually follows passion, and is characterized by deep affection, stability, and a sense of being comfortable in the relationship.
 While passion is often responsible for beginning relationships, compassion helps them flourish even when that initial passionate spark wavers.

 Romantic love in the theory of love includes the points of passion and intimacy, but does not include commitment.
 Romantic love may refer to a casual relationship in which both parties haven't fully committed yet, an affair where one party is already committed to another person, or even just a short fling or one night stand where partners become emotionally and physically close, but aren't yet ready to commit to one another.

 Companionate love includes the points of intimacy and commitment, but does not include passion.
 While it is in many ways similar to friendship, companionate love is centered on commitment to another person as well as intimacy.
-Companionate love may characterize a long-term relationship that is no longer sexual, as well as strong, committed relationships between friends or family members.

 Fatuous love includes the points of passion and commitment, but does not include intimacy.
 Fatuous love might refer to a "whirlwind romance" in which two people quickly fall in love and marry, despite not yet knowing one another very well.
 Over time, fatuous love may develop into other kinds of love, such as consummate love, or may fade into empty love if the passion fades and/or lacks intimacy long-term.

 Consummate love includes all three points of intimacy, passion, and commitment.
 According to Sternberg, this is characterized as the ideal version of love, and one that makes for healthy, happy, lasting relationships with another person.
-While consummate love may be the ideal, in practice it may be hard to sustain indefinitely.
+While consummate love may make for the ideal relationship, in practice it may be hard to sustain indefinitely.
 Instead, many couples may slip in and out of consummate love, as other areas of the triangle wax and wane.
 Although consummate love is the ideal, couples may not consistently experience consummate love.
 Instead, they may experience companionate love, romantic love, fatuous love, and empty love over the course of their relationship, while also achieving consummate love at times.

 Duplex Theory Of Love